Love doesn’t have visiting hours

 We will purchase sleeper chairs to enable family members to stay with their loved ones, providing comfort and reassurance during their stay.

-A hospital stay can be very daunting, but for an elderly patient, particularly if they have dementia, it can be a very disorientating and distressing experience.
+A hospital stay can be very daunting for anyone, but for a patient who is very sick, it can be especially frightening.
 We know that having a loved one at the bedside can be a huge source of comfort and reassurance, reducing feelings of fear and anxiety for the patient.
 Having a comfortable bed to sleep in next to the patient allows family members to rest, having a positive impact on their wellbeing too.
-However, currently there are no facilities in our Care of Older People wards for loved ones to rest or sleep.
-We want to change that by funding a minimum of five sleeper chairs - comfortable chairs that easily convert into a bed to aid restful sleep.

 Lisa’s story